 And yet, the Jewish matter in itself is not important; it serves other fields.
 A distinguished scholar, recognized as one of the greatest humanists of our time, shared with me his perspective on Jewish Studies within universities – and it must be emphasized that he maintains a sincere and very positive attitude towards this development – as a “service department.”
 Their main purpose is to serve the research needs of other, better-established fields, fields whose importance is unquestionable.
 If he had known Maimonides’ famous response to R. Jonathan Hakohen of Lunel, he could have reversed Maimonides’ description and said that it was Jewish Studies that “were taken from the beginning to become... perfumers, cooks and bakers.”

-On occasion, scholars in various fields may encounter challenges when confronted with obscure references or unresolved issues in ancient texts, whether it be a vague allusion found in the writings of Tacitus or Posidonius, or a theological quandary posed by figures like Justin Martyr or Origen; Hebrew influence, real or imagined, in Dante; the appearance of a Semitic concept in Ibn Khaldun; a kabbalistic topos in Nicholas of Lyra; a Rabbinic expression in Milton’s writings; a Talmudic quotation in John Selden; a certain fact in Walther Rathenau’s biography; a literary symbol in Kafka’s writings, or even a Yiddish idiom in Bernard Berenson’s memoirs.
+On occasion, scholars in various fields may encounter challenges when confronted with obscure references or unresolved issues in ancient texts, whether it be a vague allusion found in the writings of Tacitus or Posidonius, or a theological quandary posed by figures like Justin Martyr or Origen; Hebrew influence, real or imagined, in Dante; the appearance of a Semitic concept in Ibn Khaldun; a kabbalistic topos in Nicholas of Lyra; a Rabbinic expression in Milton’s writings; a Talmudic quotation in John Selden; a particular fact in Walther Rathenau’s biography; a literary symbol in Kafka’s writings, or even a Yiddish idiom in Bernard Berenson’s memoirs.

 The Jewish scholar is called upon to stand at attention, lend his expertise, and assist the scholar who grapples with “matters of great importance.”
 He meticulously dissects important passages, shedding light on obscure or fragmented aspects.
 Despite these invaluable contributions, however, the complete teaching, with its myriad nuances and complexities, goes unrecognized and unwanted.

 (d) Another motive arises from a perspective that maintains, directly or indirectly, that only a Judaism that is on the verge of extinction and only those Jews who renounce their traditions and national religious identity are capable of making contributions to general culture and capturing the attention of the broader historian.
 I detect such a theoretical statement in the writings of Thorstein Veblen, the American economist and sociologist, who discussed the significant presence of Jews in the cultural landscape of Europe in recent generations.
 He lauded the Jewish community for their substantial contributions to the scientific and research advancements of Christian Europe during this era.
-Veblen notably emphasized and commended their dynamic pioneering roles.
+Veblen notably emphasized and commended their dynamic, pioneering roles.
 He writes:

 It is a fact which must strike any dispassionate observer that the Jewish people have contributed much more than an even share to the intellectual life of modern Europe.
 So also it is plain that the civilization of Christendom continues today to draw heavily on the Jews for men devoted to science and scholarly pursuits.
 It is not only that men of Jewish extraction continue to supply more than a proportionate quota to the rank and file engaged in scientific and scholarly work, but a disproportionate number of the men to whom modern science and scholarship look for guidance and leadership are of the same derivation.
 Particularly is this true of the modern sciences, and it applies perhaps especially in the field of scientific theory, even beyond the extent of its application in the domain of workday detail.
 So much is notorious.